|Nutritional Guidelines (per serving)|

 How to Store and Enjoy

-- Bake for 25 to 30 minutes, or until the edges of the granola patty become lightly browned.
-Allow to cool for five minutes in the pan, then turn out onto a wire rack to cool completely.
+Bake for 25 to 30 minutes or until the edges of the granola patty become lightly browned.
+Allow to cool for five minutes in the pan and then turn out onto a wire rack to cool completely.
 Once cool, cut the patty into twelve equal bars.